 - Liability – the policyholders liability, or legal obligation for the property or bodily injury of others when the driver is at fault.

 - Injury – the medical treatment, long term care, loss of wages, or even funeral expenses of anyone who is injured in an accident.

-New Jersey car insurance has many coverages - so it's important to research the options, see what NJ requires and what coverages are optional, and how each can protect you in the vent of an accident or other loss.
-NJ auto insurance policies contains at least one or more of the following specific types of coverage and each option is priced separately (this is not an exhaustive list):
+New Jersey car insurance has many coverages – so it’s important to research the options, see what requires and what coverages are optional, and how each can protect you in the vent of an accident or other loss. auto insurance policies contains at least one or more of the following specific types of coverage and each option is priced separately (this is not an exhaustive list):

 Bodily Injury Liability: This type of car insurance coverage protects the policy holder as well as any other drivers listed on the policy by covering medical costs for injuries caused to other motorists.
 Oftentimes, people will increase the minimum coverage to protect their other assets in the event that an injured motorist sues for additional damages because your automobile insurance will pay up to the limits on the policy – you are out of pocket for expenses that exceed those limits.

 Medical Payments or Personal Injury Protection: Should injury to the policy holder or any other occupants of the insured vehicle occur in an accident, this portion of the auto insurance policy will cover the medical bills, lost wages and funeral costs.
 This option is also known as PIP (Personal Injury Protection).

 Property Damage Liability: Property damage liability is the most common type of coverage option and one which is required by law.
 It covers damage caused by the policy holder (or anyone permitted to drive the insured vehicle) to another vehicle or other type of property such as signs, fences, telephone poles, buildings, etc.